Ryan Sherriff: Leones de Yucatán

-International career
+International career; Team Israel

 Sherriff's Jewish faith and heritage allow him to play for the Israeli national baseball team at international baseball tournaments, and he pitched with Team Israel for the qualifying rounds of the 2017 World Baseball Classic.
 He was credited with a hold during the first game of the qualifying round, striking out the final batter for Great Britain in the eighth inning of a 5–2 Israel victory.
 He had another hold in the next qualifying game, again finishing the eighth inning in a 1–0 win against Brazil.
 Sherriff referred to the experience as "just so fun", and said that it was "a great honor" to represent Israel.

-Personal life

-Sherriff is Jewish, and all four of his grandparents were Holocaust survivors.
-Both of his maternal grandparents were Polish Jews who were held in Nazi concentration camps.
-They married shortly after World War II before emigrating to the United States.